Notice of Appeal

 Section 2: Appellant’s representative’s details (if applicable)

-A representative is someone who is appointed by the Appellant to assist with the appeal process.
-If you have a representative acting on your behalf you must provide us with written authorisation stating that you give this office permission to discuss your appeal and correspond with the nominated person.
+If you wish to appoint a representative please fill in their detail in this section.
+Where the form is submitted directly by the appellant this will be taken as your authorisation for this representative to act on your behalf.
+If your notice of appeal form is submitted by your representative on your behalf you must provide us with written authorisation stating that you give this office permission to discuss your appeal and correspond with the nominated person.

 If you do nominate a representative all correspondence will be sent to the representative and not directly to you.
 We will continue to do this until you or your representative advises us otherwise.

 Please remember to advise us in writing if you change your representative.

-Section 3: Details of the Appealable matter
+Section 4: Details of the Appealable matter

 You should provide us with full details of the issue you wish to appeal.
 We require details of the type of tax or matter you are appealing against and the amount at issue.

-Section 4 : Grounds for Appeal
+Section 5: Grounds for Appeal

+Please select an answer in each of the four confirmation boxes in this section.
+Do not leave any blank.
 If you are completing the form electronically, no signature is necessary; instead please insert your full name and date.

-Section 9: Sending the form
+Submitting the form